photoup-nasif/EditImageAPI/README.md

 #### Request and Response
 - Media type format
  Both request and response should be in json format
-- Upon request successful response should be either in status code 200, 201 or 204
+- Upon request
+response should be either in status code
+200, 201 or 204
  - with or without response data.
 If there is a response data the format would always be in